boermansjo/es_weashop-Discontinued/README.md

 # es_weashop

-This is the weapon resource based on the vehicle shop from https://github.com/FiveM-Scripts  !!
-Warning, they merged different shops into the gamemode.
-I will have to update this...
+This is the weapon resource based on the vehicle shop from https://github.com/FiveM-Scripts
-Warning : All the text is in French.
+======They merged different shops into the gamemode.
+I will have to update this====== Warning : All the text is in French.
 But the shop menu has been changed so that the developers can change the language easily.

-## Changelog (30-3-2017)

-- [X] Spend your cash on a vehicle.
-- [X] Save your vehicle to the database
-- [X] Allow the player to spawn the vehicle with the command /pv.
+## What does this mod ?
+This mod creates a weapon shop in a not so usual place.
+The player can buy up to 6 weapons in total.
+(Can be changed) Since we are making a RP server, all weapons are not stored.
+So when you are dead or logout, you lose all the weapons.
+Why ?
+Because we want the players to do missions first in order to buy weapons.
+But saving weapons shouldn't be that difficult.
+(My initial mod stored the weapons, but it didn't fit our server design.)

 ## Installation